2 to 12 years old

 Other types of sleep disorders:

-Apart from the sleep problems listed above, children can also experience types of sleep disorders that can be treated with medical interventions.
+Apart from the sleep problems listed above, children can also experience types of sleep disorders that require medical interventions.
 These disorders include sleep apnea, periodic limb movement disorder, and restless legs.
 We recommend contacting the Women’s & Children’s Hospital for children with these disorders (ph: 8161 6037).